 PATH COMMUNITY PARTNERS

 If you believe your child could benefit from PATH, reach out to your child’s school counselor.
 If your child attends a school that is not partnered with PATH, reach out to Mental Health America Lakeshore or Wisconsin 211 and they will be able to help you navigate finding a therapist that best fits your family’s needs.
+Also, check out Sheboygan County's Mental Health Services Roadmaps created specifically for our community.

 For all other inquiries and/or how you can help support PATH, Contact the Director of Providing Access To Healing (PATH), Brianna Heusterberg via email at email@example.com.